CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 #### **Event_Zero – Autonomous Malware Annihilation Engine - [View Repository](https://github.com/CY83R-3X71NC710N/Event_Zero)**
 An advanced, AI-driven security architecture designed for the autonomous deconstruction and complete behavioral mapping of malicious code.
 This system represents a paradigm shift from traditional sandboxing to an intelligent, self-healing analysis engine that operates until 100% of a threat's functionality is understood and neutralized.
 Most of this project was created in a day, so do not expect this to work perfect yet, this is highly experimental.

-This is not a sandbox.
-It is a black site for malware.

 **Core Architecture & Philosophy:**
 The system is built on the principle of **offensive analysis** that is: proactively dismantling a threat with an arsenal of tools rather than passively observing it.
 It gives a Tier 1 generative AI complete autonomy within a hardened BlackArch Linux container, creating an adaptive predator that hunts, isolates, and dissects malware with zero human intervention.